randomblast/drupal-facebook/README.txt

 by facebook.
 Note also that facebook will make all letters lower case even if you typed them upper.

+The Facebook client libraries has bugs if you do not have the JSON extension for PHP installed, see http://us.php.net/manual/en/json.requirements.php.

 Bug reports and feature requests may be submitted.
 Here's an idea: check the issue queue before you submit (http://drupal.org/project/issues/fb).